Port wine: Port houses

 Producers of port wine are often called "shippers".
 In the early history of the port wine trade, many of the most powerful shipping families were British (English and Scottish) and Irish; this history can still be seen in the names of many of the most famous port wines, such as Dow’s, Graham's, Sandeman, Churchill's, Cockburn's and Taylor’s.
 Over the years Portuguese, as well as Dutch and German-owned shippers have also become prevalent in the port industry.

 Porto, a World Heritage Site, is home to many famous port houses located near the Douro River, making the shipping of port wine easy.
 Some of these port houses are private, while others are open to public tours and visits.

 As a historical remedy for illness

 Port has been used in the past as a healing agent in earlier remedies.
 The British Prime Minister William Pitt the Younger was given port for gout as a boy.
 He began at the age of 14 (1773) with a bottle a day according to J. Ehrman (1969), The Younger Pitt.
 Heavy alcohol consumption is known to exacerbate gout.

-A recurring theme in the novels of Anthony Trollope is the partiality of respectable elderly ladies for port, which they excuse on the grounds that it is "medicinal".
+A recurring motif in the novels of Anthony Trollope is the partiality of respectable elderly ladies for port, which they excuse on the grounds that it is "medicinal".